George-lewis/rustcalc/README.md

 Meta:
 - Builtin operator arguments are unnamed, here they shall be named `a` and `b`
-- Trigonometric functions are in degrees, as opposed to radians
+- Trigonometric functions operate in radians, as opposed to degrees

 Names | Description | Usage
 --- | --- | ---